johbar/text-extraction-service/README.md

 1. Ask the cache for metadata about the requested document.
 2. If metadata is available, do an "optional" HTTP request using `If-Non-Match` and/or `If-Modified-Since` headers with entity tags/timestamps.
 If not, just fetch the doc.
-3. If the webserver sends the document (instead of status `304 Not Modified`) do text-extraction.
+3. If the webserver sends the document (instead of status `304 Not Modified`) do text extraction.
 Otherwise read the text from cache.
 4. Send the metadata as HTTP headers and the text as plain UTF-8 body.
 No JSON serialization needed.
 5. If indicated, do the cache update after serving the request, so the client can proceed with what ever they wanted to do with the text.